Teaching ESL Letter Sounds: 7 Top Teaching Tips, 6 Main Issues and 7 Effective Activities

 - Helping students to recognize the sound value of a letter to aid in deciphering a written word

 We’ll take a look, first, at a simplified scheme of basic sound-letter relationships in English.
-Then we’ll look at some activities that can systematically help your students associate sound to symbol.
+Then we’ll look at some ESL activities that can systematically help your students associate sounds to symbols.

-A second alteration involves some type of friction—the sound gets out, but rubs against some part of our vocal apparatus.
+- A second type of pronunciation involves some type of friction—the sound gets out, but rubs against some part of our vocal apparatus.
 The letters that fall into this category would be: f, j, s, v and z.
 The most common digraphs (combination of two consonants that represent one sound) that make friction would be ch, dg, ph, sh and th.

 So, our basic code list representing common consonant sounds would be: